mko1989/stagedeck/README.md

 # StageDeck

 A versatile stage display application with support for NDI input and web streaming.
+With Companion variables handling via OSC.

 ## Features